deepsea-inria/cmdline/README.md

 This library provides a collection of basic utilities for parsing string data that is read from the comand line.

+The documentation is most easily read in html or pdf format.
+To render in these formats, you will need the [pandoc](http://pandoc.org/) tool.
+When you have pandoc installed, you can render html and pdf versions simply by running `make` from the `doc` folder.

 Command-line conventions {#conventions}
 ========================